LaunchCategory

 The three types of domain name extensions

-In addition to deciding what comes before the dot in your domain name, you’ll also need to decide which domain extension to put after the dot
+In addition to deciding what comes before the dot in your domain name, you’ll also need to decide which domain extension (or suffixes) to put after the dot

 Here are the three broad categories of domain extensions: